szeplakib/dontStarveLite/README.md

 # dontStarveLite
 dontStarveLite is a sample game, and hobby project, originaly a home project for School.
 # About
-Don't Starve, is the property of Klei Entertainment, this little game is NOT made by Klei, It's only a hobby project.
+Don't Starve is the property of Klei Entertainment, this little game is NOT made by Klei, It's only a hobby project.
 I hope I have respected the Player Creation Guidlines: https://support.klei.com/hc/en-us/articles/360029880791-Player-Creation-Guidelines
 This software is free and open-source, I don't use it for commercial purposes.